Pr0methean/coronavirus/README.md

 - delete coronavirus genome conserved sequences with CRISPR-Cas13 RNA-guided RNA-knockdown
 - deliver with inhalers of nanoparticles / adenovirus (non-replicating)
-- express therapy only in lung cells with surfactant promoter
+- express therapy only in type 1 pneumocytes with podoplanin promoter

 ## Prepare